Unifying Distributionally Robust Optimization via Optimal Transport Theory: Problem Setup

-In addition to motivating DRO with the goal of addressing the optimizer's course, there are also situations in which the data-generating distribution is different from the distribution over which we will deploy the training policy.
-In these settings, it may be even more pressing to find a policy that minimizes over the worst-case risk in a suitable distributional ambituity set.
+While DRO is often promoted as a remedy for the optimizer's curse, there are scenarios where the data-generating distribution diverges from the distribution over which the trained decision will be deployed.
+In such settings, there is an even greater urgency to find a decision that minimizes the worst-case risk across all distributions in a suitable ambiguity set.
+Formally, we will study the following DRO formulation.